-Medium voltage transformers are usually built with a DELTA-WYE vector group when designed for step down operation, and with a WYE-WYE vector group when designed for step up.
+Medium voltage transformers are usually built with a DELTA-WYE vector group when designed for step-down operation, and with a WYE-WYE vector group when designed for step-up operation.

 Below is an example showing the same medium voltage transformer, but one is designed for step-down, and the other for step-up.

-Any step-down transformer can technically be used as a step-up transformer by “reverse feeding” the transformer.
+Step-down transformers are occasionally used as a step-up transformer by “reverse feeding” or “back feeding” the transformer.

-Reverse feeding is simply a matter of having the power supply entering at the low voltage windings.
+Reverse feeding is simply a matter of having the power supply enter at the low voltage windings.

-Given the greater availability of step-down transformers, reverse feeding is a common practice in the industry.
-With that said, here are a few considerations when reverse-feeding a step-down transformer.
+Given the greater availability of step-down transformers, reverse feeding is a fairly common practice.
+With that said, there are some important things you should consider before making the decision to reverse feed.

-With these things in mind, our recommendation is that you buy a purpose-built step-up transformer instead of reverse feeding when possible.
-And as always, if you have questions or need more help when it comes to understanding or finding the right step-up or step-down transformer, don’t hesitate to contact us or call our team at 800-270-2011.
+Our recommendation is that you buy a purpose-built step-up transformer instead of reverse feeding when possible.
+If you run into a situation where you need to reverse a transformer, make sure it meets the above criteria and use a licensed electrician.
+And as always, if you have questions or need more help when it comes to understanding or finding the right step-up or step-down transformer, don’t hesitate to contact us or call our team at 1-866-719-1882.